-Need a Homeowners Insurance comparison in Solon?
+Need a Homeowners Insurance comparison in Cleveland?

-If you’re like most homeowners in Solon, your home is your most valuable asset, and should be protected as such.
+If you’re like most homeowners in Cleveland, your home is your most valuable asset, and should be protected as such.
 When your home is damaged or destroyed, you need your claim settled by an insurance company that understands the importance of the place you call home.

 Beacon Insurance Group can help you find the best homeowners insurance that will best meet your needs and provide the most valuable combination of tailored coverage, quality service and competitive pricing.